Darwin Shopping Centre: Retailers

 Marks & Spencer anchors the centre and is the largest unit by some way, featuring two retail floors and a mezzanine level.
 The former Woolworths was reconfigured into H&M and Home Bargains stores, with the 22000 sqft H&M's lower and upper levels occupying the former Woolworths upper and staff-only levels respectively, and the Home Bargains occupying the former Woolworths lower level.

-Principal tenants also include JD Sports, Primark, Wilko and W H Smith.
-River Island and Topshop were notable for their branches being in the same units they had occupied since the early 1990s when the centre was very new, albeit both having each had a full refit in the mid-2000s and a further partial refit in the 2010s to keep them up to date but they have since closed with River Island being replaced with HMV in 2022.
+Principal tenants also include JD Sports, Primark, Poundland and W H Smith.
+River Island and Topshop were notable for their branches being in the same units they had occupied since the early 1990s when the centre was very new, albeit both having each had a full refit in the mid-2000s and a further partial refit in the 2010s to keep them up to date but they have since closed with River Island being replaced with HMV in 2022 and Topshop being replaced with New Look beforehand.

 Primark occupies a 30,300 sq ft unit created by amalgamating nine units on the upper and middle levels of the centre, including the former JJB Sports, Currys.digital (pre-Currys PC World rebrand of Dixons) and Dorothy Perkins stores "upstairs", and the former Poundland unit, food/drink kiosk and the upper level of the former T.K.
 Maxx store "downstairs", T.K.
 Maxx having moved to Meole Brace retail park.

 Location

 The centre is accessed directly from the pedestrianised shopping area in Shrewsbury town centre on Pride Hill.
-Further access can be gained via the dual frontages into the centre offered by W H Smith, Marks & Spencer and H&M. It is joined to the Riverside Mall via a pedestrian walkway and Raven Meadows.
+Further access can be gained via the dual frontages into the centre offered by W H Smith, Marks & Spencer and H&M. It was joined to the Riverside Mall via a pedestrian walkway and Raven Meadows prior to its closure.

 The centre is connected by a pedestrian link directly to council-owned multi-storey parking at 'Raven Meadows' and to the town bus station, which is in turn a short walk to Shrewsbury railway station.

 The centre is an unusual example of a vertical mall.
 Similar to the former Pride Hill Shopping Centre, it is built on the side of a steep hill and around the former outer walls of the nearby medieval castle.
 This geography and archaeology prevented the centres from being built as one contiguous arcade.
 Consequently, these centres together occupied seven floors split over two horizontal locations, connected with escalators, lifts and walkway bridges.